howardchn/howardch.github.io/source/_posts/learn-python-chapter-1.md

 ---
-title: Learn Python - Chapter 1 - Basics
+title: Learn Python - Basics
 date: 2017-10-03
 tag: python
 ---

-# Learn Python - Basics

 It is very excited to learn [python](https://www.python.org) (I recommend to use python3 directly which will have better support in the future).
 First, let's start with an IDE.